Rammina/chingu-voyage-sprint-3/README.md

 **Negatives/Shortcomings:**

-* We may have only finished 60-70% of our tasks assigned for the week, but it is okay because there were unexpected things that happened that interrupted us from working (e.g. getting sick, external/family interruptions, personal life stuff).
+- We may have only finished 60-70% of our tasks assigned for the week, but it is okay because there were unexpected things that happened that interrupted us from working (e.g. getting sick, external/family interruptions, personal life stuff).
+- We have to do more work and be more efficient in the coming weeks, if we want to finish the application.
-* We still have outdated branches that are not in-sync, and we did not merge the refactored file structure that Seb made yet.
+- We still have outdated branches that are not in-sync, and we did not merge the refactored file structure that Seb made yet.
-* I think we are not completely familiar with the application's overall structure yet.
+- I think we are not completely familiar with the application's overall structure yet.

 <hr />